EmilioG0/RC_BLINDING_LIGHTS/README.md

 # RC_BLINDING_LIGHTS
-Arduino nano based RC car lights with turn signals and exhaust backfire.
+Arduino nano based RC car lights with turn signals and exhaust backfire!!

 This sketch will work on a 3 channel receiver and an arduino nano.